Going home – what now?

 GOING HOME – WHAT NOW?

-Before a person is discharged from hospital, it is a good idea to discuss their Stroke and treatment plan with the staff.
-It is important that you and the patient understand the type of Stroke they have had and any disability they may experience as a result of the Stroke.
+Before a person is discharged from hospital, it is a good idea to discuss their Stroke and ongoing treatment plan with the staff.
+It is important that you understand the type of Stroke they have had and any functional deficits they may experience as a result of the Stroke.
 It is essential that people understand what therapies and what medical follow-up will and should occur after they are discharged.

 Rehabilitation hospitals work in collaboration with the Stroke survivor and their carers to plan for discharge.
 This planning ensures that they leave the hospital’s care as soon as they and their rehabilitation team feel they are ready.
 The options that will be considered and discussed depend on their improvement.
 The options at this point will include: